lake-wg/edhoc/draft-selander-lake-traces.md

 ~~~~~~~~

 Since METHOD = 3, R authenticates using static DH.

-R's static key pair for use with the EDHOC key exchange algorithm is:
+R's static key pair for use with the EDHOC key exchange algorithm is based on
+the same curve as for the ephemeral keys, X25519:

 ~~~~~~~~
 R (Raw Value) (Responder's private authentication key) (32 bytes)